| Title: | k-Prototypes Clustering for Mixed Variable-Type Data |

 List where each element corresponds to one variable.
 Each row of any element corresponds to one cluster.

 Calculating the preferred validation index for a k-Prototypes clustering with k clusters or computing the optimal number of clusters based on the choosen index for k-Prototype clustering.
-Possible validation indices are: cindex
+Possible validation indices are: cindex, dunn, gamma, gplus, mcclain, ptbiserial, silhouette and tau.

 method |